Our Cultivars

 Selected in 1908 by Hikosaburo Sugiyama from native seedlings in Shizuoka, Yabukita is the cultivar most people taste when they drink Japanese green tea.
 It accounts for over 70% of Japan's planted tea area, and more than 90% in our home prefecture of Shizuoka.
 Its name means "north of the bamboo grove," referencing where it was first found.

 Balanced umami, gentle astringency, a clean vegetal character, and a smooth finish.
 This is the archetypal sencha experience.
-We process our Yabukita primarily as asamushi (light-steamed) sencha, which showcases the delicate character of mountain-grown leaf.
+We process our Yabukita primarily as asamushi (light-steamed) sencha.
 It's also the base for our houjicha, kukicha, and genmaicha.

 Tsuyuhikari